Scotland at the FIFA World Cup: 1930s

 Scotland did not compete in the first three World Cup competitions, in 1930, 1934 and 1938.
-Because of a dispute with FIFA over "broken-time" payments to players, the SFA, with the football associations of England, Ireland and Wales, withdrew from FIFA in 1928, and did not rejoin as a permanent member until 1946.
+Because of a dispute with FIFA over "broken-time" payments to players, the SFA – along with the football associations of England, Ireland and Wales – withdrew from FIFA in 1928, and did not rejoin as a permanent member until 1946.

 1950s

 The readmission of the Scottish Football Association to FIFA in 1946 meant that Scotland were now eligible to enter the 1950 FIFA World Cup.
 FIFA advised that places would be awarded to the top two teams in the 1949–50 British Home Championship, but the SFA announced that Scotland would attend the finals only if Scotland won the competition.
 Scotland won their first two matches, but a 1–0 home defeat by England meant that the Scots finished as runners-up.
 The SFA stood by this proclamation, despite pleas to the contrary by the Scotland players, supported by England captain Billy Wright and the other England players.
 Sportswriter Brian Glanville later described the SFA as showing "baffling insularity and pique" in their refusal to send a team to the World Cup.

 The same qualification rules as in 1950 were in place for the 1954 FIFA World Cup, with the 1953–54 British Home Championship acting as a qualifying group.
 Scotland again finished second, but this time the SFA allowed a team to participate in the Finals, held in Switzerland.
 To quote the SFA website, "The preparation was atrocious".
 The SFA only sent 13 players to the finals, even though FIFA allowed 22-man squads at the tournament.
 Despite this self-imposed hardship in terms of players, the SFA dignitaries travelled in numbers, accompanied with their wives.
 Scotland lost 1–0 against Austria in their first game in the finals.
 After falling out with the SFA, probably due to the poor preparation of the team, manager Andy Beattie resigned hours before the game against Uruguay.
 Uruguay were reigning champions and had never before lost a game at the World Cup finals.
 The gulf in class was exposed in horrific fashion as Uruguay won 7–0.

 Scotland qualified for the 1958 FIFA World Cup, finishing ahead of Spain.
 Manchester United manager Matt Busby had been due to manage the Scotland team at the World Cup, but the severe injuries he suffered in the Munich air disaster in February meant that trainer Dawson Walker took charge of the team instead.
 In their first match at the finals Scotland achieved a creditable draw against Yugoslavia.
 Players Archie Robertson and Tommy Docherty were sent to watch next opponents Paraguay and they reported back that Paraguay was a "rough, fit and good" team.
 Walker chose to ignore this advice and left out some of his combative players, including Docherty, and Scotland lost 3–2.
 They exited the competition after also losing to France.